 - CON: Rotational blackouts

 Since 2007, South Africa has experienced electricity supply shortages, and the national electricity supplier, Eskom, has implemented a system of rotational blackouts known as 'load shedding'.
-The level of load shedding applied can change on a weekly or daily basis and varies from making daily life inconvenient to making it nearly impossible.
+The load shedding applied can change on a weekly or daily basis and varies from making daily life inconvenient to nearly impossible.
+Although there was a slight improvement in load shedding in 2024, there is still a danger of the system failing.

 Lifestyle in South Africa